birdiescafe/birdiescafe.github.io/index.md

 #### Lentil Burger $10
 Housemade lentil patty filled with mushrooms, veggies, walnuts and oats on a housemade focaccia bun with garlic aioli.

-### More Lunch Stuff

-#### Carne Adovada $10
-Spicy New Mexican red chile pork slow cooked until tender.
-Served with pinto beans, corn tortillas, lettuce and tomato.

-#### Shrimp Etouffee $10
-Sauteed prawns smothered in a rich Cajun-spiced sauce with onions, bell peppers, celery and tomatoes.
-Served with rice and lemon.
-Choice of soup or salad.

-#### Saffron-Garlic Pasta $10
-Fusilli pasta tossed with seasonal vegetables and a garlic-saffron cream sauce.
-Served with Parmigiano-Reggiano.
-Add grilled chicken or shrimp for $2.

-#### Chile Verde Burrito $10
-Flour tortilla filled with slow cooked pork in a jalapeno-tomatillo sauce and Monterey jack cheese.
-Served with pinto beans, lettuce, tomato and sour cream.

 ## Drink Menu

 ### Birdies' Birdbath